2445 The Scum Festival Becomes Mainstream.

 The 13th meeting, which at that time was not yet called a "festival", was attended by the meme-slam legend Krex Kabamba.
 The performance was staged as an underground event, but Kabamba had invited a media team that generated a lot of attention in the inner system.
-They achieved an integrated ph-value of 15 (Percentage Hours market share), which means that the program got an average attention span of one hour from 15 percent of the target group.
+They achieved an integrated ph-value of 15 (that is Percentage Hours market share), which means that the program got an average attention span of one hour from 15 percent of the target group.
 That was huge, enough to attract 2,000 fans with their own vehicles at the next meeting.
 From then on visitor numbers and show acts increased steadily.
 At the 18th festival, a decommissioned troop transporter was rented as the event location.
-Staring with the 21st Scum Festival the event took place every Mars year, about 23 Earth months.
+Starting with the 21st Scum Festival the event took place every Mars year, about 23 Earth months.

 Today the Scum Festival is a mainstream event.
 Hundreds of mobile units meet and link up.
 They are joined by visitors arriving by commercial travel.
 The number of visitors exceeds the number of ship crews by far.
 The organizers rent the docks of Sdinhavn, a Norwegian space habitat, as a venue.
 System-wide known artists perform live and in person.
 There are many music concerts, media presentations, art projects and interactive competitions.

-In addition to passive media, music, film, virtual and augmented reality, sensory links, meme-slams, and walkthroughs, there are multiple formats with audience participation like interactive media, avatar theater, crowd directing, and asymmetric adventures.
+In addition to passive media: music, film, virtual and augmented reality, sensory links, meme-slams, and walkthroughs, there are multiple formats with audience participation like interactive media, avatar theater, crowd directing, and asymmetric adventures.
 New stars are born at every Scum Festival.
 But the un-canned, live mode of the event also makes hyped stars fall when their performance disappoints.